haesleinhuepf/napari-simpleitk-image-processing/README.md

 ## Features

 The user can select categories of features for feature extraction in the user interface.
-These categories contain measurements from [SimpleITK](https://simpleitk.org/):
+These categories contain the following measurements:
 * size:
     * equivalent_ellipsoid_diameter
     * equivalent_spherical_perimeter